Local Sponsors Raceday

-Enjoy an exhilarating day of winter racing at Navan’s last race meeting of the year - Bring on the Festive Season Raceday.
-It'll probably be a day for hats, scarves and gloves but thrilling finishes on Navan's stiff uphill climb to the winning post are guaranteed to warm you up!
-Our first race will be under starters orders at approx. 12.15pm.
+Enjoy an exhilarating day of winter racing at our last race meeting of the year - Local Sponsors Raceday.
+It'll probably be a day for hats, scarves and gloves but thrilling finishes on Navan's uphill climb to the winning post are guaranteed to warm you up!

 How to find us

 Buses leave from Busaras (Dublin Central Bus Station) every hour from 7.30 am (9.00 am on Sundays) to Navan town centre which is 4km from the course.
 Taxis are available from Navan.
 T: 01 8366111 W: www.buseireann.ie

 Dublin is the closest airport.
 Helicopter landing at the course can be arranged by calling the racecourse office on (046) 90 21350.

 Drogheda (24km) is the closest railway station.
 Visitors can transfer to the racecourse by bus or taxi.

 Navan is 48km north-west of Dublin, just off the M3.
 The racecourse itself is on the R162.
 From the M3 - take Junction 8 or 9 to Navan and follow signs to Navan Racecourse & Golf

 From the M1 - take the Junction 10 for Slane/Navan/Collon.
 At the first roundabout, take the first exit onto onto the N51.
 Continue through Slane and to the roundabout on the outskirts of Navan.
 Take the 3rd exit onto the R162 (sign-posted Navan Racecourse & Golf).
 Continue for 4km.
 The racecourse is located on the left hand side.